cronvel/async-kit/README.md

 } ) ;
 ```

-if the container to iterate is an object, the current key (property name) is passed to it as the first argument.
+if the container to iterate is an object, the current key (property name) is passed to it as the second argument.

 ```js
 var stats = createStats( 3 ) ;